ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert squares == [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

-or, equivalently (which is more concise and readable):
+Or, equivalently (which is more concise and readable):

 ```{code-cell}
 squares = [x ** 2 for x in range(10)]
 assert squares == [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

-For example, this listcomp combines the elements of two lists if they are not equal.
+For example, this listcomp combines the elements of two lists if they are not equal:

 ```{code-cell}
 combinations = [(x, y) for x in [1, 2, 3] for y in [3, 1, 4] if x != y]
 assert combinations == [(1, 3), (1, 4), (2, 3), (2, 1), (2, 4), (3, 1), (3, 4)]
 ```

-and it’s equivalent to:
+And it’s equivalent to:

 ```{code-cell}
 combinations = []